Rita-tech-ally/application/Sprint_0/req.txt/req.txt.md

 ## 1. Purpose

-Python projects rely on external libraries, and different environments (development, testing, staging, production) must install the exact same set of dependencies to behave consistently.
-The `requirements.txt` file is the de-facto standard mechanism for declaring, sharing, and reproducing the Python packages a project needs.

-`requirements.txt` can be used to:

-* Declare the exact packages a project depends on.
-* Reproduce an identical environment across machines and environments.
+Purpose of requirements.txt
+To act as the standard blueprint for a Python project's dependencies, ensuring identical setups across all environments.
+Specifically, it is used to:

-* Share dependency information with other developers and CI/CD pipelines.
+**Declare & Share**: List exact required packages for other developers and CI/CD pipelines.

+**Reproduce Environments**: Guarantee consistency across Development, Testing, and Production.

-* Pin package versions to avoid unexpected breaking changes.
+**Prevent Breaks**: Pin specific package versions to avoid unexpected errors from updates.
-* Separate dependencies for development, testing, and production.
-* Automate environment setup during deployment and containerization.

-This SOP explains why `requirements.txt` is used, common use cases, file structure and syntax, dependency versioning best practices, configuration steps, testing, automation, and troubleshooting.
+**Automate Deployments**: Streamline containerization and automated environment setup.

 ---